 After all of this hard work, one would like to think that it’s gonna last.
-The reality is, that unless you make frequent reference (we are talking several times each day), to your new classroom contract it’s likely to evaporate into insignificance.
+The reality is, that unless you make frequent references (we are talking several times each day), to your new classroom contract it’s likely to evaporate into insignificance.
 The reality is you’ll need to work on making the rules habit!

-Link your classroom contract to you classroom reward system and reward your students for upholding their commitment to the classroom contract.
+Link your classroom contract to your classroom reward system and reward your students for upholding their commitment to the classroom contract.
 Believe us; it’s worth every minute of planning, preparing and doing.